 Catalanello is now considered to be in “default” of the hearing process and Fanning is drafting a proposed order recommending the board suspend Catalanello’s license indefinitely.

 “My thought is he ought to be suspended for a good long time until he can prove that he’s back on the right track,” Fanning said.

-Fanning said he hopes to have the order approved by hearings examiner in time for a March 11 meeting of the board’s adjudication panel.
-The panel would at that point review the proposed order and make a decision about the future of Catalanello’s medical license.
+Fanning said he hopes to have the order approved by a hearings examiner in time for a March 11 meeting of the board’s adjudication panel.
+The panel would, at that point, review the proposed order and make a decision about the future of Catalanello’s medical license.